unobatbayar/Facemash/README.md

 # facemash
-Recreating Facemash using a simple PHP and remote MySQL with Uikit for html/css design.
+Recreating Facemash using PHP and MySQL with UIkit for html/css.
 For educational purposes only.